zydou/arti/doc/dev/notes/onion-service-notes.md

 ### High-level options.

 Here we talk about the higher-level APIs.
-These are all APIs that we would or could implemen _on top of_ the lower-level API I'm going to be discussing below.
+These are all APIs that we would or could implement _on top of_ the lower-level API I'm going to be discussing below.

 These are **must-have** **high-level** options.
 (They are must-have